selectiveintellect/vic/faq.md

 macros and instead went a step further and created a domain specific language -- VIC&trade;.
 For more details look at its [inception](./inception.html).

-    Our aim was to enable us to write code that looked really simple, was verifiable using a PIC&reg; simulator like [GNU PIC simulator](http://gpsim.sourceforge.net/gpsim.html) `gpsim`, and did not need detailed reading of the data sheets every time we chose a particular MCU.
+    Our aim was to enable us to develop firmware that looked really simple, was verifiable using a PIC&reg; simulator like [GNU PIC simulator](http://gpsim.sourceforge.net/gpsim.html) `gpsim`, and did not need detailed reading of the data sheets every time we chose a particular MCU.
 We wanted to read the MCU data